jakub-kara/donkey/README.md

 ### Description:
 `Donkey` class is used to perform calculations and store data throughout the algorithm
-The interface is fully compatible with scikit-learn
+The interface is compatible with scikit-learn

 ### Attributes
 **`labels_`**